I’ve been charged with committing a criminal offence, what happens next?

 What do I bring to the appointment?

 You should bring the charge sheet and any other information relevant to your case.
-Information that may be relevant includes the names and numbers of witnesses, video recordings, police interview DVD and medical reports etc. This information will used to provide you with upfront information about your case.
+Information that may be relevant includes the names and numbers of witnesses, video recordings, police interview DVD and medical reports etc. This information will be used to provide you with upfront information about your case.

 What happens at the appointment?